 The question of whether a person can deduct donations to a 501(c)(4) organization comes up periodically.
 The answer is, no, you can’t deduct those donations as a charitable contribution.
 Only donations to 501(c)(3) entities are deductible as charitable contributions.

 Donations to 501(c)(4) organizations are not deductible as charitable contributions.
-The only exception is for donations to 501(c)(4) volunteer fire companies — those donations ARE deductible.
+There are two exceptions: one is for donations to 501(c)(4) volunteer fire companies, and the other is for war veteran organizations (such as the VFW) — those donations ARE deductible.
 But otherwise, you can’t deduct contributions to a 501(c)(4).

 Businesses that make donations to a 501(c)(4) might be able to take a deduction as a business expense, such as an advertising expense, depending on the nature of the donation.